wp-plugins/better-search/readme.txt

 5. Goto Appearance > Widgets to add the Popular Searches sidebar widgets to your theme

-== Screenshots ==

-1. Better Search options in WP-Admin

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/tags/better-search?forum_id=10">WordPress.org support forum</a>.
-I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+= What are the requirements for this plugin? =

+WordPress 2.7 or above

+= Can I customize what is displayed? =

+All options can be customized within the Options page in WP-Admin itself

+For more information, please visit http://ajaydsouza.com/wordpress/plugins/better-search/

-= Can I customize the output? =
+= Can I fit the results into the look and feel of my site? =

-Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings » Better Search</strong>

-The plugin also supports the use of template files within your theme.
-You can create a file called `better-search-template.php` in your theme's directory and the plugin will use it to display the results.

-Take a look at http://ajaydsouza.com/wordpress/plugins/better-search/bsearch-templates for use of custom templates and template tags supported by Better Search
+Yes, with v1.1 onwards you can.
+Take a look at http://ajaydsouza.com/wordpress/plugins/better-search/bsearch-templates for use of custom templates and template tags supported by Better Search.
-Additionally, I have included a simple template for WordPress Twenty Eleven theme that you can simply drop into the `twentyeleven` folder

-= Can you create a search template for my theme? =

-Yes I can.
-However, there are no guarantee on the time frame for the same.
-Additionally, if I am unable to access the theme for testing, e.g. with paid premium themes, I won't be able to create this template.

-If you have already created a template that you would like to share with the WordPress Community, you can <a href="http://ajaydsouza.com/contact/">contact me</a> and I will add it into the package.
+= Support =

+All questions need to be redirected at the Support Forum at http://ajaydsouza.org/

+No support questions will be entertained in the comments or via email.